structurizr/structurizr.github.io/lite/03-usage.md

 ```

-A property named `structurizr.remote.apiUrl` can be used to specify an API URL for on-premises installations (this is not required for the cloud service).
+- A property named `structurizr.remote.apiUrl` can be used to specify an API URL for on-premises installations (this is not required for the cloud service).
+- A property named `structurizr.remote.branch` can be used to specify a workspace branch.
-A property named `structurizr.remote.passphrase` can be used to specify the [client-side encryption](/cloud/client-side-encryption) passphrase.
+- A property named `structurizr.remote.passphrase` can be used to specify the [client-side encryption](/cloud/client-side-encryption) passphrase.

 ### Using auto-sync